-10.2.5.2 Purpose of the MEng (Mechanical Engineering)
+Purpose of the MEng (Mechanical Engineering)

-The purpose of this qualification is to develop a student into a researcher, able to conduct independent research with minimum guidance in a chosen field of Mechanical Engineering.
-The outcomes of the research will contribute to knowledge production in the specialisation field.
+The purpose of this qualification is to develop a student into a researcher who can conduct independent research with minimum guidance in a chosen field of Mechanical Engineering.
+The research outcomes will contribute to knowledge production in the specialisation field.
 It also promotes a lifelong learning approach and an aptitude for training other students in similar fields.
-(Also see section 4.4.)
+(Also see paragraph 4.4.)